 Best use: Smaller surface area needed, strong rain, dirty conditions

-A moderately sized umbrella at 39.4” in diameter, the Swing Trek Umbrellas Liteflex Trek Umbrella Silver is sleek and stylish with a black finish and priced at less than $40.
+A moderately sized umbrella at 39.4 inches diameter, the Swing Trek Umbrellas Liteflex Trek Umbrella is sleek and stylish with a black finish and priced at less than $40.
 The entire frame is made with light-coated fiberglass to make sure it’s not only lightweight but also extremely durable, no matter what you do.

 Not only that, but the handle is made with EVA foam for stability as well as comfort while you’re carrying it.
 The fabric is polyester so it doesn’t tear, even with wind or other less-than-ideal situations.
 Plus it’s coated in Teflon to make sure that you get excellent quality water resistance.